SAP-samples/teched2022-IN261/exercises/ex0/README.md

 ## Download the excercise material

-Go to the material folder.
-Download and unzip the AEM Samples.zip.
-You may do this right to the desktop.
+Go to the tools folder.
+Download the AEM Samples.

-Once you have unzipped the material file, you should see the following folders:
+You should see the following folders:

 - AEM Samples - contains HTML/JS applications to consume and send events in an easy way
 - Events - contains an number of sample events to send